Who Owns Your Website? Can it be held hostage?

 To prevent your site from being held hostage

 Every “website hostage situation” is different.
 It takes time for me to understand your problems and research solutions.
+You can hire me for consulting for your unique situation.

 Note: If your contract says you don’t own the website, then there is nothing I can do but recommend a lawyer to speak to.
 Even though I may be able to access the code to take a copy, I won’t do what is not ethical.